sagold/json-schema-library/README.md

 All returned json-errors have a data property with the following properties

--   `pointer` json-pointer to the location where the error occured.
-In case of omitted data, this is the last json-schema location that could be resolved
+-   `pointer` JSON Pointer to the location where the error occured.
+In case of omitted data, this is the last JSON Schema location that could be resolved
--   `schema` the json-schema of the last resolved location and the source of the error
+-   `schema` the JSON Schema of the last resolved location and the source of the error
 -   `value` the data value at this location that could not be resolved

 ```ts